riccardoperra/pipelineui/README.md

 PipelineUI is entirely built with Solid and [SolidStart](https://github.com/solidjs/solid-start).

-There are a few core external dependencies that should be listed here for the awesome work:
+There are a few core external dependencies that should be listed here for the awesome work.

+The YAML editor has been made with:

 - [CodeMirror6](https://codemirror.net/): used to display the YAML editor and merge view.
 The LSP integration is an adapted fork of [codemirror-languageserver](https://github.com/FurqanSoftware/codemirror-languageserver), which was a